Vinz2008/C./README.md

 - [ ] Implement iterators
 - [x] Add a warning for unreachable code
 - [ ] Deactivate generating out.ll and out.mir by default (and generate out.o when creating an exe in a temp dir)
+- [ ] Stop using the llvm namespace to differentiate similar functions or classes from cir and to see where llvm is called to make the compiler more independent of it
+- [ ] Remove gotos in the compiler codebase

 ## Benchmarks compared to other languages